-National barber associations and/or professional salon organizations (depending on what your network calls them) are full of opportunities for job leads, continuing education, license renewal information, events, and so much more.
+National barber associations and/or hair salon associations (depending on what your network calls them) are full of opportunities for job leads, continuing education, license renewal information, industry events, and so much more.

 1. Best for Salon Managers: International SalonSpa Business Network (ISBN)

 Check out the International SalonSpa Business Network, which has two simple but essential goals: to help spas and salons grow their businesses, and to improve the professional beauty industry.

 Finally, ISBN puts together an annual conference, billed as the only event for salon chain owners and salon managers.

 2. Best for General Networking with Salon Industry Professionals: Professional Beauty Association (PBA)

 If you’re looking for a more general networking organization for salon professionals and barbers, PBA is a non-profit membership organization.